Maryia03/Camper-rental-support-system/README.md

 # Camper-rental-support-system
-This project is a web application designed to support camper rental services.The system automates reservations, fleet management, and customer service processes.
+This project is a web application designed to support camper rental services.
+The system automates reservations, fleet management, and customer service processes.

 ## 🛠️ Technologies
 - Java 17